How Was It Typed

 Dennis used a “Roman Numeral” listing technique for enumeration when necessary.
 This is an important technique for him, he used it 16 times.

-The first three of the lists conform to our standard 1/12” by 1/12” grid system.
+All characters in the first three lists conform to the 1/12” by 1/12” grid system.

-It gets more weird.
+It gets weirder.
 For fifteen of the Roman Numeral lists, the main body copy below the list itself is justified inside the grid same as the copy above the list.

 Page 45 is an exception: all characters in the final nine lines of this page are half-shifted off the grid, in alignment with the final numeral (x) of the Roman Numeral list on that page.
 Maybe there’s an easy explanation, like the typist forgot to adjust back after finishing off the “(x)”.
 Or maybe somebody forgot to reset the routine?